ymunemasa/data-tutorials/tutorials/hortonworks/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 ![cluster_capacity](/assets/interactive-sql-on-hadoop-with-hive-llap/cluster_capacity.png)

-Next, enable Fetch column stats at compiler:
+Next, confirm your HiveServer2 Heap Size and Metastore Heap Size are both set to 1024 MB.
+If they are set to something larger, reset them to 1024 MB.

 ![cbo](/assets/interactive-sql-on-hadoop-with-hive-llap/cbo.png)

-Then increase the per Map memory threshold to `350 MB` (doesn’t need to be exact):
+Next, increase the per Map memory threshold to about `350 MB` (doesn’t need to be exact):

 ![memory_map_join](/assets/interactive-sql-on-hadoop-with-hive-llap/memory_map_join.png)